We’ve hit double-digits in the NFL season as Week 13 is here. We’re also closing in on the playoffs, too.

-The best medicine for a fantasy football win each week could be simple: Setting the right lineup.
-Nothing worse than having a guy on the bench going off or someone in your starting lineup that’s laid a dud.
+Now more than ever, especially if you’re still alive in the playoff push, setting your lineup correctly for the weekend is a major key in fantasy football.
+Nothing worse than having a guy on the bench going off or someone in your starting lineup that has laid a dud.

-With that, here are five sleepers to start and five starters to sit in fantasy football Week 7:
+Let us help you right here.
+Our five sleepers to start and five starters to sit in fantasy football Week 13:

 Sleepers to start